iuliux/gif-something-back/README.md

 # gif-something-back

 FastAPI webapp that displays 3 gifs with the posibility of replacing them on demand.
-The app is designed to incentivize customer reviews by allowing users to add their selected GIFs to a public display after leaving a review.
+The app is designed to incentivize customer metions on Instagram by allowing users to add their selected GIFs to a public display as a reward.

 ## Features

 - **GIF Display**: Displays three GIFs at a time on a screen, with a smooth refresh mechanism.
-- **Review Integration**: Detects new reviews from Google Maps and triggers a QR code display for users to add their GIF.
+- **Instagram Webhooks Integration**: Detects new mentions from Instagram and triggers a QR code display for users to add their GIF.
 - **GIF Selection**: Users can search for and select GIFs from Giphy via a simple mobile-friendly interface.
-- **Dynamic QR Codes**: Displays QR codes for adding new GIFs after a Google Maps review is detected.
+- **Dynamic QR Codes**: Displays QR codes for adding new GIFs after an Instagram mention is detected.

 ## Technologies Used